How Kryptos K4 Works

 R = r + gate

 r is the base shift value, a number from 0 to 25, produced by the Quagmire III lookup r = (f(C) + g_state(T)) mod 26.
-The gate is a one-bit adjustment whose value at each position is fixed and verifiable (it is whatever makes R = r + gate hold).
-It is computable from the stream position, with no reference to the plaintext:
+The gate is a one-bit adjustment fixed by the position.
+Its declared rule is computable from the stream position, with no reference to the plaintext:

 - col31, the position's column within the 31-character copper row (the packet phase).